Botmock/botmock-dialogflow-export/README.md

 npm start
 ```

-- Run `npm install`
+- Run `npm install`.
-- Run `npm start`
+- Run `npm start`.
-- Find your zipped project in `/output.zip`
+- Compress your output directory (`/output` by default).

 ### importing to Dialogflow

 - Visit [your dashboard](console.dialogflow.com) and create a new agent
 - Choose the 'Export and Import' tab and choose 'Import From Zip'
-- Select `/output.zip`, typing 'IMPORT' in their form field and clicking 'IMPORT'
+- Select your compressed output, typing 'IMPORT' in their form field and clicking 'IMPORT'

 ## glossary